 Do not lift the monitoring system by the interface cable or power cord.
 The cable or cord may disconnect, potentially dropping the monitoring system on a patient or a damaging surface.

 The monitoring system incorporates watchdog timers that reset the monitoring system in the event of software errors.
-Any temporary limit settings reset to either factory or institutional defaults.
+Any temporary limit settings are retained in the event of a watchdog reset.

 3.3 Product Setup